yermilov/RepData_PeerAssessment1/PA1_template.md

 ```
 The the total number of missing values in the dataset is 2304.

+Let's fill in all of the missing values in the dataset.
+The filling strategy is to use the mean for corresponding 5-minute interval:

 ```r
 nona_data <- mutate(data, steps = ifelse(is.na(steps), slice(mean_of_steps_per_interval, which(mean_of_steps_per_interval$interval == interval))$mean_steps, steps))